RAttab/gups/README.md

 out if a Slack user is accessible with the provided token which can be a problem when dealing with multiple Slack workspace.

 `repos` lists all the Github repos to be scanned by Gups.
 The `path` entry is the simplified Github path for the repo which takes the form `<github-username>/<repo-name>`.
 The `owner` entry, is a list of Github users configured in the `github_to_slack_user` section.
+Note that an empty owner list is also acceptable in which case only the requested reviews will be pulled from the repo.

 You can test your config via the `-dry-run` command line argument which will execute the Gups workflow but will dump the notifications messages to the